benwhalley/just-enough-r/docs/datasets.md

-[The problem with extracting individual columns in this way is that it's easy for data to be taken out of context: for example, if you sort individual columns then your data might get mixed up, leading to errors.
+[The problem with extracting individual columns in this way is that it's easy for data to be taken out of context: for example, if you sort individual columns then your data might get mixed up.
 In general if you are accessing individual columns of data in this way it's a sign your code may be brittle and vulnerable to errors.
 In later sections we introduce methods for working on the whole dataset, which tends to be safer.]{.admonition}